 This track is one of the two so single-mindedly focused on the environment that they betrays the importance of what might otherwise seem like off-hand references to trees in the others.
 (Even the cover of the Active Studio demo starts to look like an Earth letting its oceans pour away while a symbol of patriarchal oppression looms over it.
 Or maybe it’s just a Holy Hand Grenade.)
 Really, with these lyrics you can take your pick: we’ve got a shout-out to the ozone layer (“The air’s getting thin”) followed immediately by a line about water pollution (“The ocean’s getting sick of all the crap you’re pumping in”).
 It goes on and on, insistent and wheedling.
 “The message we are sending / Is a very real one / The world we are defending / Could be a very green one”.
 But at least we’ve got that catchy, oddly enthusiastic two-line chorus, “I hate unhappy endings / And there doesn’t have to be one!”
 In the final verse, Hannon replaces that “I” with a “we”, the same technique he used to give the closing lines of “Bleak Landscape” their broad, climactic sweep: “We all hate unhappy endings / And there doesn’t have to be one!
 There doesn’t have to be one!
 There doesn’t have to be a tailspin!”

 The next track, “The Rise and Fall”, takes us back to slow, introspective, ambiguous territory.
 With lines like, “The rise and fall, the fall and rise / The freezing breath, the frightened eyes”, it seems to suggest – as many of Hannon’s songs do – a physical encounter with a woman.
 This becomes overt later: “My lady laughs, my lady cries / She cries / Hold me in your arms / Hold me till you kill me / Hold me till you break my will / And passion fills my heart”.
-On a superficial level, or in isolation, the song seems to depict a feverish, perhaps destructive relationship between two lovers.
+On a superficial level, or in isolation, the song seems to depict a feverish, perhaps destructive relationship between two partners.
 However, not all is what it seems: references to “The naked truth, the naked eye” tie in with the album’s theme of forbidden knowledge, and how difficult it can be to confront one’s responsibilities.
 This notion is revisited later: “And you and I / Shall no longer / Look at life / Through the half-closed eye”.
 While this is clearly, on some level, a love song, it’s also a song about resolving to change the way you live in response to disturbing new information while others bury their heads in the sand.

 “The Holy Ghost is exorcised”, a line which presages one of the song’s climactic moments, was perhaps the most cleverly sacrilegious lyric about the Third Hypostasis until the Rubberbandits had Éamon de Valera spread it on toast.
 It also reinforces the environmentalist reading of the album if we take it as a lamentation for the decay mankind has wrought on the world.
 When we sinned and were removed from God’s presence, he was also effectively removed from ours, leaving us free to trash his creation as we see fit.
 It’s also interesting to note that it’s specifically the Holy Ghost that’s invoked here, not the Father or the Son – in other words, the aspect of the Trinity that’s used to stand in for the sublimity of the natural world is also the only one that isn’t overtly masculine.
 That’s very fitting… even if it’s just a pun with ideas above its station.
-The “rise and fall” concept doesn’t tie directly into the album’s themes, and seems simply to describe the motion of the song’s two lovers, perhaps seeking solace in one another in dark and precarious times.
+The “rise and fall” concept doesn’t tie directly into the album’s themes, and seems simply to describe the motion of the song’s two partners, perhaps seeking solace in one another in dark and precarious times.
 Unusually for a Divine Comedy song, this one has a false ending followed by an additional verse – a rhythmic, wave-like structure that ties into its title nicely.

 “Logic Versus Emotion” is the only song on Fanfare that’s as explicitly, unapologetically environmentalist as “Tailspin”, and its tale is told by two clearly delineated narrators.
 Jumping directly into the natural imagery, we find Hannon softly reflecting: “I stood upon the listed bridge / Dividing different images / Logic versus emotion / A mountain stream versus the ocean / Will we ever learn?”
 It’s the latest manifestation of this album’s seemingly inexhaustible navel-gazing about people failing to care quite enough for the environment, and if those of you playing Fanfare bingo at home guessed that some vague political commentary was in the offing, you’d be correct: “Politicians carry the motion / Will we ever learn?”
 (Later in the song, he echoes this with “Politicians go through the motions” in what’s actually a quietly clever play on words.)